pmonks/gravity/README.md

 ### init.clj

 The `init.clj` script includes one function that might come in handy: `gen-random-objs`.
 As the name suggests, this creates a random number of randomly located objects, with random velocities.
-It takes two parameters:
+It takes two mandatory parameters:

   1. `mini` - the minimum number of objects to create (inclusive)
   2. `maxi` - the maximum number of objects to create (inclusive)

+And two optional parameters:

+  3. `width` - the maximum x coordinate to generate (defaults to the current screen width)
+  4. `height` - the maximum y coordinate to generate (defaults to the current screen height)

-Note that currently this function uses global vars that are defined earlier in the `init.clj` script, so it won't function unless that script has been used to initialise your REPL (yes this is lame, yes it should be fixed...).
+Note that currently this function uses global vars `width` and `height` that are defined earlier in the `init.clj` script, so it won't function unless that script has been used to initialise your REPL (yes this is lame, yes it should be fixed...).

 ## Contributor Information